Coronation of Elizabeth I: The royal entry

 Along the route, the city had devised a series of eleven triumphal arches and tableaux vivants or "pageants", each having a theme loaded with political and religious allegory.
 The first arch at Gracechurch Street was three storeys tall and was labelled "The vniting of the two houses of Lancastre and York"; upon it was a huge representation of a rose bush on which were large statues of Henry VII, Elizabeth of York, Henry VIII and Anne Boleyn, with Elizabeth seated in majesty at the very top, pointedly underlining the legitimacy of her succession.
 A small boy was perched above the central arch who gave an oration to the queen, explaining the details of the symbolism, to which the queen listened "most attentively, evincing much satisfaction".

-Towards the western end of Cheapside, the Lord Mayor of London and the aldermen awaited the queen, and Ranulph Cholmley, recorder of the City, made a speech and presented a satin purse containing a thousand marks in gold to Elizabeth.
+Towards the western end of Cheapside, the Lord Mayor of London and the Aldermen awaited the queen. and Ranulph Cholmley, recorder of the City, made a speech and presented an embroidered crimson satin purse containing a thousand marks in gold to Elizabeth.

 Perhaps the most elaborate and important pageant was staged further along Cheapside at the Little Conduit near St Paul's Cathedral, where a small tower housed a water cistern serving as the water supply for the area.
-This was a customary public meeting place.
 The space was transformed with two artificial hills, one barren and wasted and the other green and fertile, representing bad and good governance.
-Between the hills, a cave had been constructed; upon the queen's arrival, an old man emerged representing "Time" followed by his daughter "Truth", perhaps a satirical reference to Queen Mary's personal motto; Veritas Temporis Filia ("Truth the Daughter of Time").
-Truth was holding a book, inscribed in Latin Verbum Veritatis, "words of truth", a banned English translation of the New Testament, which was presented to the queen who kissed it, thanking the city for their gift.
+Between the hills, a cave had been constructed; upon the queen's arrival, an old man with wingsa and a scythe emerged representing "Time" followed by his daughter "Truth", carrying a book inscribed Verbum Veritatis.
+This was perhaps a satirical reference to Queen Mary's personal motto; Veritas Temporis Filia ("Truth the Daughter of Time").
+Truth gave the book, a banned English translation of the New Testament, to the queen who kissed it, thanking the city for their gift.